stackbit/jamstackthemes/content/theme/Xtreme-free-nextjs-admin.md

 stale: false
 ---

-# A simple starter kit for Gridsome
+# Xtreme NextJs Free Dashboard

 The free version comes with elegant grid design that helps you play around with the look and feel of the web app the way you want.
 Even if you're a novice developer, clean code and easy to customize will get you up to speed in no time.
+Checkout other <a href="https://www.wrappixel.com/templates/category/nextjs/">Nextjs Themes</a> and <a href="https://www.wrappixel.com/templates/category/react-templates/">React Templates </a> by WrapPixel.

-## Features
+## Xtreme Next.js Template Features

+* Nice and Creative Dashboard
+* 10+ Custom Page Templates
+* 4+ Integrated Plugins
+* Charts, Tables and Form Designs
+* Cars and Widgets

+## Developer friendly

+* Next.js for Static Site Generator
+* Linter with ESLint
+* Code Formatter with Prettier
+* SEO metadata

+## This Template comes with

+* Code Splitting
+* SEO Friendly
+* Easy to Customize
-* Customisable design
+* Production Ready
-* 8+ UI component pages
-* Fully Responsive Pages
-* Sass Base CSS